List of Bleach characters: F: Äs Nödt

 Äs Nödt (エス・ノト, Esu Noto) is a gaunt Sternritter member who has the epithet "F" for "The Fear" (Za Fiā), due to his ability to infect opponents with paralyzing, unstoppable fear.
 Normally, this only works if he stabs his enemies with his reiatsu thorns; however, upon activating his Vollständig, he can infect them by eye contact.
 In battles, he has a tendency to rant about the nature of fear, believing that true fear is instinctual and therefore unavoidable.
 Having been raised on the concept of Heaven and Hell, Äs is fearful of death and pain.
 While hospitalized and close to death, Äs is approached by Yhwach and accepts the Quincy's offer of power.
 During the first invasion, Äs Nödt stole Byakuya's bankai and used it to nearly kill him before interfering in Yamamoto's battles with Royd Lloyd alongside NaNaNa and Bazz-B, forced to fall back after getting nearly incinerated by Yamamoto's Ryujin Jakka.
 He later appears, when Yhwach names Uryu their successor.
 During the second invasion with orders to kill Byakuya, Äs Nödt confronts Rukia who is traveling across Seireitei in search for other Soul Reapers.
 With Rukia refusing to tell him where Byakuya is, Äs finds that Rukia is unaffected by his power as she is technically not alive by using her newly perfected Sode no Shirayuki's freezing power, thus not being able to feel fear.
 Rukia then proceeds to freeze Äs Nödt.
 The attack fails, as Äs merely activates his Vollständig, Tatarforas (Tataruforasu), and infects Rukia via his enhanced powers before being sliced through by a newly recovered Byakuya. Äs recovers and assumes a more monstrous form on the expectation that Byakuya is going to be his opponent, but Rukia activates her bankai, Hakka no Togame, and destroys Äs.

-Äs is voiced by Yoshitsugu Matsuoka in the Japanese anime and by Elijah Ungvary in the English dub.
+Äs is voiced by Yoshitsugu Matsuoka in the original Japanese anime and by Elijah Ungvary in the English dub.